 A pocket knife is a very useful tool.
 A timeless classic like a Swiss Army knife has been used as a pocket knife for many decades.
-But are these suitable for a kid?
+But you might be thinking whether these are suitable for kids.

 Victorinox, the maker of the Swiss Army Knife has designed specific SAKs just for kids taking safety into consideration.
-But will you consider giving one such SAK to your kid?
+But can children have Swiss Army Knives?

 Depending on the age and maturity level, a kid can handle a Swiss Army Knife if he or she is taught how to use it responsibly.
 With proper training and awareness, a Swiss Army Knife can be used by a kid just like any other pocket knife provided the country or the city law allows it.